angaaruriakhil/Simple-Chemistry-App/README.md

 To use the app, please download the latest version from my releases, install the CE_toolkit.exe file, and launch the main.exe file within the folder that is generated.

+Features that are currently in the works:

+- Cleaner, class based code leaning more on OOP principles
+- More calculation functionality (e.g. calculate concentrations)
+- More chemical engineering specific features (e.g. unit conversion)
+- Prettier and more logical UI/design.
+- Lighter program size.
+- SQL database of some kind to save compounds.
+- Error control.

 # <b>Changelog:</b>

 <b>v1.1</b>